Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model: Single-layer shallow water

 Since SWQG\pl~is PV-based, we also explore the PV skewness of the evolution.
 The left of Figure \ref{fig:SW_PVskew_timeline} shows that the evolution of PV skewness again matches well between the shallow water and the SWQG\pl~model, and the right shows the agreement is uniform overall for all Rossby numbers explored.
 However, the PV skews positive instead.
 Therefore, the main contributor of the negative vorticity skewness is the nonlinearity in the full shallow-water PV \eqref{eq:SWPV_full}, where positive vortex correlated with negative height deviation and vice versa.
 In particular the $\zeta$-$h$ correlation term in the asymptotic expansion of $q$ \eqref{eq:PV_expan} scales as

-which is equal to Froude number squared.
+which is equal to the Froude number squared.
 This is consistent with the fact that vorticity skewness is proportional to the Froude number \citep{PolvaniEtAl_94}.

 The freely evolving simulation in the shallow water model is a simple setting where we can investigate the properties of the SWQG\pl~model.
 We have not been able to show that the SWQG\pl~model conserves energy.
-Here instead we diagnose the energy and show that it is well-behaved.
+Instead, we diagnose the energy and show that it {mimics the behavior of the energy of the shallow water model}.
 The left of Figure \ref{fig:energy_timeline} shows the time series of the total energy as well as the EKE and APE components \eqref{eq:SW_energies} for the evolution of the $\varepsilon=0.1$ ensemble.
 The EKE decreases as it is converted to the APE, a signature of the inverse cascade.
-The total energy is well-conserved such that more than 90\% of it is in the final state.
-However, it is noticeable that the SWQG\pl~loses more energy, compared to the shallow water model, even though we have used the same small-scale dissipation operator.
+The total energy is well-conserved such that more than 90\% of it is in the final state. {The SWQG\pl~total energy evolution closely follows the one for the full shallow water model, and this is true for all Rossby numbers explored (not shown).} However, it is noticeable that the SWQG\pl~loses more energy, compared to the shallow water model.
 The shallow water model dissipates the physical variables separately, while the SWQG\pl~model dissipates the PV.
 Dissipation in the shallow water model does not translate to dissipation of the PV, because of the nonlinearity in the shallow water PV \eqref{eq:SWPV_full}.
 This is well-known for the Ertel PV of the Boussinesq system, where the dissipation of the physical variables translates to a source term in the PV equations \citep{HaynesMcIntyre_87}.
 We will not explore the possibility of including source terms in the PV equation in this work any further.
-The total energy is minimally dissipated and the dissipation effects are not significant.
+The total energy is minimally dissipated, and the dissipation effects are not significant.

-It is important to remark that the total energy of the SWQG\pl~model is not monotonic with time.
-It does not conserve this definition of energy, though overall shallow water total energy characterizes the evolution of the model well.
-In contrast, the total energy at the QG-level \eqref{eq:energy_QGlev} does not behave well.
-Figure \ref{fig:PVmean_timeline} shows the time series of the QG-level total energy.
-They do not even decrease overall and have a much larger ensemble spread.
+It is important to remark that the total energy of the SWQG\pl~model is not monotonic with time, {though this is hard to notice in the timeseries in Figure \ref{fig:energy_timeline}.
+This implies that the SWQG\pl~model does not conserve the shallow water energy, at least with this choice of dissipation of PV.} {An alternative reasonable measurement of energy is the total energy at the QG-level \eqref{eq:energy_QGlev}.
+But it does not even decrease overall and has a much larger ensemble spread, as shown by the time series in Figure \ref{fig:PVmean_timeline}.
+This further shows our simulated regime is beyond simple QG dynamics.}

 Potential enstrophy is effectively dwindled away by the small-scale dissipation, as shown by the right of Figure \ref{fig:energy_timeline}.
 The evolutions match well between the shallow water model and SWQG\pl.